Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Minnesota's games this season have gone over 46.5 points eight of 11 times.
+- Minnesota and its opponents have combined to put up more than 46.5 points in eight of 11 games this season.

 Vikings stats and trends

-- Minnesota has played 11 games, with six wins against the spread.

-- This season, the Vikings are winless ATS when entering a game as a favorite of 7 points or more.
+- The Vikings have yet to cover the spread this season when favored by 7 points or more.

-- Minnesota's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Minnesota's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- Minnesota is 6-0 against the spread and 4-2 overall this season when the team puts up more than 26.3 points.
+- When Minnesota scores more than 26.3 points, it is 6-0 against the spread and 4-2 overall.

-- When Minnesota piles up more than 376.8 yards, the team is 5-2 against the spread and 5-2 overall.
+- Minnesota is 5-2 against the spread and 5-2 overall when the team piles up over 376.8 yards.

-- This year, the Vikings have eight turnovers, five fewer than the Lions have takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Lions.